• There are no suggestions because the search field is empty.

 Your ex-wife may very well say to you, "...well you can't have your child tonight.
 It's not your day."

 "What do you mean it's not my day?
 You're supposed to work with me.
-I thought we were going to be fair."
+I thought we were going to be fair and reasonable with each other?"

-"Well, you weren't fair to me 2 weeks ago at my sister's wedding, because that technically was not 'MY day,' so why should I be fair with you today?"
+"Well, you weren't fair or reasonable to me 2 weeks ago at my sister's wedding, because that technically was not 'MY day,' so why should I be fair with you today?"

 To the extent that we can do it, it gives our client a more peaceful life,